 Garrett took the defensive coordinator’s position at Kean prior to the 2003 season, a move that paid immediate dividends for the Cougar program.
 Upon his arrival, Kean’s defensive units were ranked among the NJAC and national leaders.
 In Garrett’s first season, the Cougars ranked first in the NJAC in pass defense and were second in the conference and 21st in the nation in total defense.
 In 2005, Kean ranked 33rd in the country in rushing defense, while also finishing second in the conference in turnover margin.

-Martucci joins the Cougars after a highly successful high school coaching career as the head coach at Matawan High School.
+Martucci joined the Cougars after a highly successful high school coaching career as the head coach at Matawan High School.
 During his tenure (1984-2011) he coached the Huskies to an impressive 10 conference championships and five state championships, while compiling a 197-81-1 record.
 Prior to his head coaching position, he was also an assistant at Matawan for 11 seasons.

 Martucci attended the University of Connecticut as a student-athlete after earning all-state honors during his teenager years at Matawan High School.